 CLOSTAT® Active Microbial

 CLOSTAT® contains a proprietary, patented strain of Bacillus subtilis, PB6.
-PB6 is a unique, naturally occurring spore-forming microorganism.
+PB6 is a unique, naturally occurring, spore-forming microorganism.
 Kemin has identified and selected the specific strain of PB6 isolated from the gut of a healthy chicken surviving a necrotic enteritis outbreak.
-PB6 secretes an active substance that helps maintain the balance of microflora in the intestinal tract of livestock, poultry and equine.
+PB6 secretes an active substance which helps maintain the balance of microflora in the intestinal tract of livestock, poultry and equine.

 PB6 has been tested by Kemin in various species of animals to show its benefits in the inhibition of pathogens.
 By inhibiting pathogens in the intestinal tract of livestock and poultry, PB6 can help improve gut health and overall efficiency.

 In 2002, Kemin Industries isolated a Bacillus bacterium, which was identified and registered as Bacillus subtilis, PB6.1 That same year, a study was conducted that provided the Kemin R&D laboratory 13 isolates obtained from diagnostic field cases.
 The objective was to evaluate the inhibitory activity of PB6 on clostridial isolates from poultry via well diffusion assays.

 As shown in Table 1, PB6 inhibited growth of all poultry isolates provided for analysis.
 The degree of inhibition is noted in clearing area (mm) and as a percentage compared to the antibiotic chloramphenicol (positive control).
 The degree of growth inhibition varied with each isolate.

 Table 1.
 Effect of PB6 on growth inhibition of C. perfringens, C. septicum and C. sordellii poultry isolates.
 Well diameters represent single to an average of three measurements2